March Update | Super Strategies, Global Events & Staying Prepared

 But we can control how intentionally we prepare.

-But it reduces the chance that uncertainty forces reactive decisions.
+Preparation doesn’t remove uncertainty — but it reduces the chance that uncertainty forces reactive decisions.

 Market Update

-Periods of global conflict and political tension often lead to short-term market fluctuations, as investors respond quickly to new information.
+Periods of global conflict and political tension often lead to short-term market fluctuations.

 Energy Prices & Everyday Costs